 1.1.1.1 The Hornsea Three array area lies to the east of Hornsea Project One and Hornsea Project Two offshore wind farms (Figure 1.1).
 The proposed Hornsea Three array area has similarities, both in terms of the nature of the development and its location to Hornsea Project One and Hornsea Project Two array areas.
-As such, where matters have been raised during consultation on Hornsea Project One and Hornsea Project Two, and are relevant to the Hornsea Three Environmental Impact Assessment (EIA), they have been considered within the Hornsea Three Preliminary Environmental Information Report (PEIR) where appropriate.
-A summary of the matters raised according to each offshore PEIR topic, together with how they have been considered in Hornsea Three, are set out in Table 1.1 below.
+As such, where matters were raised during consultation on Hornsea Project One and Hornsea Project Two, and are relevant to the Hornsea Three Environmental Impact Assessment (EIA), they were considered within the Hornsea Three Environmental Statement where appropriate.
+A summary of the matters raised according to each offshore Environmental Statement topic, together with how they were considered in Hornsea Three, are set out in Table 1.1 below.